opencord/cord/docs/quickstart_physical.md

 ```

 ### Connect Switches to the controller
-We need to manually connects the switches to ONOS after the network config is applied.
+We need to manually connect the switches to ONOS after the network config is applied.
 This can be done by running following ansible script on the head node.
 ```
 ansible-playbook /etc/maas/ansible/connect-switch.yml